G-15 (Eritrea): Detentions and exile

-As of 2001, of the 15 members of the group, 11 were imprisoned, three were living in the United States and one, Muhammad Berhan Belata, had left the group and rejoined the government.
+As of 2001, of the 15 members of the group, 11 were imprisoned, three were living in the United States and one, retracted his affiliation with the group.
 The 11 members who were imprisoned are thought to be charged with treason.
 The Central Office of the PFDJ believes that they share, "...a common guilt: at the minimum, abdication of responsibility during Eritrea's difficult hours, at the maximum, grave conspiracy."
+In Eritrea, the G-15 have never been officially charged or brought before a court of law.

 In 2010, a former prison guard claimed that six of the 11 prisoners had died: Ogbe from asthma in 2002, Mahmoud from a neck infection in 2003, and Astier, Germano, Hamid and Salih from "illness and heat exhaustion".
 Five remained alive but very ill; Haile Woldetensae had lost his sight.

+Reactions

+The crackdown drew widespread condemnation from international human rights organizations, including Amnesty International and Human Rights Watch, and Reporters Without Borders.
 Amnesty International named the imprisoned 11 prisoners of conscience and repeatedly called for their release.

-Members

-The list of the G-15 includes: